How many Texas towns with unique titles do you know?

 Travel Pro Tip: Dripping Springs is also known as The Gateway To The Hill Country and is minutes from Austin.

-Just a short drive from downtown Dallas is small town Ennis.
-Every April, Ennis comes alive during bluebonnet season with its bluebonnet trails and festival.
-This is the one I’m most excited about because it’s the closest to where I live—looking forward to attending the festival this year.
+Just a short drive from downtown Dallas is small-town Ennis.
+Ennis comes alive during bluebonnet season with its bluebonnet trails and festivals every April.
+This is the one I’m most excited about because it’s the closest to where I live—I’m looking forward to attending the festival this year.

-Travel Pro Tip: If you can’t make this festival, there are about seven more different ones throughout the year.
+Travel Pro Tip: If you can’t make it to this festival, there are seven more different ones throughout the year.

-I’m not sure if the town has claimed this title, but it should.
+I’m unsure if the town has claimed this title, but it should.
 After all, Fredericksburg is the first town people think of when planning a trip to the Hill Country.
 Or, if not this title, perhaps something along “Wine Country.”

-Travel Pro Tip: I always tell people, however, don’t overlook the other hill country towns – some magnificent places to visit all over the Texas Hill Country – and wineries everywhere!
+Travel Pro Tip: I always tell people – don’t overlook the other hill country towns.
+There are magnificent places to visit all over the Texas Hill Country – and wineries are everywhere!

 Georgetown’s award-winning Main Street is something to see with its revitalized Courthouse and surrounding Victorian-era storefronts.
 This nickname is rightfully theirs, and for a good reason.
 My grandson and I visited a couple of years ago, and I wanted to hang out in the square all night.
 Day and night, the square lights up.